rogeriocsilva/kompletionist/README.md

 The frontend will have the following objectives:

-- Receive and display collections and the available or missing movies/shows.
-- Group collections into sections like "IMDb Popular TV", "IMDb Top 250", etc.
+- List of missing movies
+- List of missing shows
 - Display posters of the movies and shows.
 - Allow searching for a movie/show.
+- Receive and display collections and or missing movies/shows.
+- Group collections into sections like "IMDb Popular TV", "IMDb Top 250", etc.
 - Include an option to request media if it is unavailable through the server.